-FQHC / Community Clinic Rate Increase - \$39.9 Million General Fund-State; \$54.4 Million Federal upon which it is intended to be based.
+FQHC / COMMUNITY CLINIC RATE INCREASE - \$39.9 MILLION GENERAL FUND-STATE; \$54.4 MILLION FEDERAL

+In response to a 2006 federal CMS audit, the reimbursement rate to ensure that Federally Qualified Health Centers (FQHCs) are paid at their cost for Healthy Options (HO) managed care clients was reduced to be consistent with the fee-for-service encounter rate upon which it is intended to be based.
 In order to offset this reduction, a new Washington state specific inflationary index will be used to replace the Medicare Economic Index (MEI) in determining the FQHC fee-for-service encounter rates.
 Effective January 2009, encounter reimbursement rates are increased by 3.8 percent annually compared to 1.2 percent under the MEI for the 2009-11 biennium.
 This increase is projected to offset the reductions taken as a result of the lower HO enhancement rates and also increase utilization rates.
 Total expenditures in combined encounters and enhancements are projected to increase by over 38 percent from fiscal year 2008 through fiscal year 2011.